Entering the European market for macadamia nuts

 Mycotoxins

-The presence of mycotoxins is the main reason why nuts may be banned from the European market.
-The level of aflatoxin B1 in macadamia nuts must not exceed 2 μg/kg and the total aflatoxin content (B1, B2, G1 and G2) must not exceed 4 μg/kg.
-However, the incidence of aflatoxins is much lower in macadamia nuts than in other nuts, such as groundnuts.
-While macadamias may contain aflatoxins, the risk is far less than for other nuts due to the very hard and thick shell.
+The presence of mycotoxins is the main reason for concern in the nuts trade.
+The level of aflatoxin B1 in macadamia nuts must not exceed 2 μg/kg and the total aflatoxin content (B1, B2, G1 and G2) should not exceed 4 μg/kg.
+The presence of aflatoxins is much lower in macadamia nuts than in other nuts.
+However, it is important to de-husk nuts in less than 24 hours after falling onto the ground to prevent the nuts from going rancid.
+It is also important to dry in-shell nuts quickly after the harvest and to store the nuts in a cold room.

 Pesticide residues